Affordable Therapy: No Insurance Therapy And Mental Health Care

 Affordable therapy and mental health care

-When looking for affordable therapy, there are several options you might consider based on your needs, ranging from community mental health centers to sliding-scale therapists.
-Whether you are looking to begin therapy while you're uninsured or you don't prefer the therapists your insurance currently covers, you may have more choices than you think.
+However, when looking for affordable therapy, there are several options you might consider based on your needs, ranging from community mental health centers to sliding-scale therapists.
+Whether you are looking to begin therapy while you're uninsured or you don't prefer the therapists your insurance currently covers, you may have more choices that offer low-cost therapy than you think.
 Let’s take a closer look at some of them.

 BetterHelp currently accepts HSA/FSA cards and is recognized as an eligible expense by most HSA/FSA providers.
 Get started today.